Aswin-neuro/anxiety_dependent_learning_via_latent_state_inference/README.md

 # Anxiety-Dependent Learning via Latent State Inference

 This repository implements a computational cognitive model to understand how **anxiety and conflict modulate learning** in humans and simulated agents.
-We use **Hidden Markov Models (HMMs)** to infer latent task blocks (high/low conflict, mixed conflict) from observed behavior (choices and rewards), extending classical reinforcement learning theory.
+We use **Hidden Markov Models (HMMs)** to infer latent task blocks (high/low conflict, medium conflict) from observed behavior (choices and rewards), extending classical reinforcement learning theory.

 ## Quick Start